 Selecting Apples for Applesauce

 Money Saving Tip: Scan the manager’s specials for apples that are almost past their prime.
-They make the perfect base for applesauce and at my particular grocer, they typically come in a mixed bag special that they are practically giving away.
+They are typically marked drastically down and they make the perfect base for applesauce!
+I have even found great specials at my local orchard on bruised apples.

 Preparing the Apples